A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

-Gravimetric analysis is a technique used in chemistry to determine the concentration of an analyte in a solution by weighing the precipitate formed when the analyte reacts with a suitable reagent.
-In this experiment, we will demonstrate the gravimetric analysis of chloride ions by precipitation with silver nitrate.
+Gravimetric analysis is a quantitative technique used in chemistry to determine the concentration of an analyte in a solution by precisely weighing a precipitate.
+This precipitate is formed by a reaction between the analyte and a suitable reagent.
+In this experiment, we will demonstrate the gravimetric analysis of chloride ions (Cl-) by precipitation with silver nitrate (AgNO3).
+The reaction forms silver chloride (AgCl), a precipitate that can be easily filtered and weighed.

 Materials